Through My Eyes. Again - Cover

 Mutti Frida arrived home soon after we got back from a wander along the cliff tops and we sat down for lunch together.

 Col glanced across at her mother.
-“Mutti, we need to ask Mr Watling if we need to keep hiding.”
+“Mutti, we need to ask Herr Watling how much longer we need to hide.”

 “I want to stop being a boy.
-I want to be a girl again.”
-I could hear the frustration in her voice.
+I want to become a girl again.”
+Frustration and longing filled her voice.

 Mutti Frida nodded in understanding.
 “I know, Col, but we need to be safe.
-Safety comes first.”
+That comes first, sure...”

 “No, Mutti.”
 Col leapt on to her mother’s commitment to safety.
 “I want you to ask him.
-I’m fed up with pretending to be a boy, which is getting difficult.”
+I’m fed-up with pretending to be a boy, which is getting more and more difficult.”
 Her voice was sharp.
-“I want to be a girl.”
+“I want to be a girl with other girls.”

 Mutti Frida sighed.
-“I understand, Col. I’ll ask him – and I’ll point out the difficulties we are going to have if you stay a boy.”
+“All right, Col, I’ll ask him – and I’ll point out the increasing difficulties we are going to have if you stay as a boy.”

+Col seemed somewhat mollified and we carried on with lunch.
 Later, I changed into the smarter clothes I had brought with me while Mutti Frida and Col readied themselves.
-Then we walked into town as a quiet dusk settled over the sea at the foot of the Downs.
+Then the three of us walked into town as a gentle dusk settled over the sea beyond the Downs.

-“So, Willi,” Mrs Wiśniewski said, after we had settled into our chairs.
-“How was east Germany?”
+“So, Willi,” Mrs. Wiśniewski said, after we had settled into our chairs.
+“How was the DDR?”

-She had caused such heartache I thought I’d tease her.
+She had caused us such heartache that I thought I might play with her a bit.
 “I enjoyed it.”
-Mrs Wiśniewski stiffened.
-“The people we were with were like us – and friendly.”
+I saw Mrs. Wiśniewski stiffen.
+“The people we were with were like us and friendly.”

 “Yes.
-The FDJ escorted us around Berlin, Dresden and Leipzig, showing us the sights and talking to us about their country.
+Young people from the FDJ escorted us around Berlin, Dresden and Leipzig, showing us the sights and talking to us about their country.
 They are like us.”

-Mrs Wiśniewski blinked.
-This was not what she was expecting – or wanting – to hear.
-Then she gathered herself.
-“But Willi, I told you to read behind their words.
+I saw Mrs. Wiśniewski was blinking.
+This was not what she was expecting.
+She gathered herself.
+“But Willi, I told you to read between the lines and behind their words.
 Didn’t you do that?”

-Time to let her know what I had heard and surmised.
+Time to let her know what I surmised.

-“They kept you under quite a close watch, then?”
+“They kept you under a close watch, then?”
 Mutti Frida asked.

-“Yes ... but I didn’t notice it until I tried to visit Thomaskirche in Leipzig.
-I think Fräulein Hartmann was most concerned about how her bosses would view her if I went off unsupervised.”
-I peered across at Mrs Wiśniewski.
-“We went everywhere as a group – except when we were at the FDJ camp, helping to bring it out of winter hibernation where we worked in pairs, one of us with one FDJ member.”
+“Yes.
+But I only noticed it when I tried to visit Thomaskirche.
+I think Fräulein Hartmann was most concerned about how her bosses would view her if I explored unsupervised.”
+I looked across at Mrs. Wiśniewski.
+“We travelled everywhere as a group – except when we were at the FDJ camp, helping to bring it out of winter hibernation where we worked in pairs, one of us with one FDJ member.”

 “How long did you spend at the camp?”
 Lili asked.